appupratik/MyPythonMiniProjects/README.md

 3. armstrong_number.py for to find Armstrong number for given range of User entered
 4. reverse_word_in_string.py for reverse words from entered string
 5. ip_address_sort.py for sorting ip address with last digit
+6. sort_zero_at_end.py for sorting '0' at end in list